 Biography

-Kyle McLorg is a member of the firm’s complex Business Litigation Group and its White Collar Criminal Defense and Internal Corporate Investigations group where he represents companies in the technology and consumer products industries.
+Kyle McLorg is a member of the firm’s complex Business Litigation Group and its White Collar Criminal Defense and Internal Corporate Investigations group, where he represents both private clients and businesses in the technology, consumer products, construction, and venture capital industries.

 In Kyle’s business litigation practice, he represents clients in federal and state court actions.
 His experience spans a wide spectrum of subject matters including complex contractual disputes, products liability, consumer class actions, and intellectual property litigation.
-Kyle has also represented clients in arbitrations, including as part of a trial team in a week long hearing that resulted in a $29 million award in his client’s favor.
+Kyle has also represented clients in arbitrations, including as part of a trial team in a week long hearing that resulted in a $29 million award on behalf of a director of a venture capital firm in claims against the firm regarding the value of his ownership stake, enforceability of non-compete agreements, and his right to vested carry.

 Clients leverage his white collar practice in investigations and prosecutions brought by the Department of Justice and other federal agencies and in conducting internal and special litigation committee investigations in a variety of corporate contexts.